ayus-10/project-x/README.md

 # About

-This is an e-commerce website built using React(Vite) and Tailwind CSS.
+This is an e-commerce website built using React JS and Tailwind CSS.

 ![Demo Image](https://www.aayushupreti.com.np/assets/x-bbdb6b15.png)